What do the different lug sail types look like and what are the basic differences? How to choose? And yes, we have drawings and photos.

 The boat photo above is a classic Jollenkreuzer.

-The aerodynamics are very similar to a bermudan sail, but there is a bit more weight involved up high.
-Also the reefing is a bit more complicated than either the other jug rigs or the bermudan mainsail.
-Setup and tuning is very similar to the bermudan – control twist with vang or mainsheet and so on.
+The aerodynamics are very similar to a Bermudan sail, but there is a bit more weight involved up high.
+Also the reefing is a bit more complicated than either the other jug rigs or the Bermudan mainsail.
+Setup and tuning is very similar to the Bermudan – control twist with vang or mainsheet and so on.

 The gunter rig is very compatible with headsails conforming to the proportions of a fractional rig.